Christmas gift ideas for grandparents

 For 2 years and under:

-Puzzles are a great way to get little ones involved in collaborative play for the first time, allowing you to encourage them to fit the pieces and take their turn.
+Enjoy spending time with your grandchild as you encourage them to fit the pieces into animal slots.
 The sensory aspect of these fuzzy farm puzzles also adds a sensory element, with different textures for babies to explore and develop their dexterity.

 For 2 - 5 Years